An Optimal Decentralized Multi-access Coded Caching System: System Model and Preliminaries

 During the delivery phase, each user reveals its demand to the server.
-For $i \in [K]$, let $d_i$ be the file demanded by the $i$-th user.
-The demands of all the users in the system are described by a demand vector $\textbf{d} = (d_1, d_2, \ldots, d_K)$.
-The server has to ensure that the users can decode the demanded files from the transmissions made along with the cache contents of $r$ caches that the user has access to.
+The demands of all the users in the system are described by a demand vector $\textbf{d} = \left(d(u_1(1)),\ldots, d(u_1(L)),\ldots, d(u_{\binom{c}{r}}(L))\right)$, where ${d}({u_{i}(\ell)})$ is the index of the file demanded by the user $u_{i}(\ell)$.
+The server has to ensure that each user can decode the demanded file from its transmissions and the cache contents of $r$ caches accessed by the user.
 A rate $R$ is said to be achievable if the server can deliver the demands of all the users without any error using $RF$ transmissions.
-The set of achievable rates depends on the prefetching scheme, the cache memory size, the cache access degree, the number of users, and the demand vector.
-Since the number of users served may be different for various schemes, rate per user or per user rate $\frac{R}{K}$ which is a better metric for comparison between various schemes is used as in \cite{Katyal}.
-The focus of the paper is on the set of achievable rates per user considering distinct demands, $R_{D}(M,r)$.
-The optimal linear peak achievable rate per user $R^{*}_D(M,r)$ is the minimum among $R_D(M, r)$ achieved using linear delivery schemes.
+Since the number of users served may be different for various schemes, rate per user or per user rate $\frac{R}{K}$ is the metric used for comparison between various schemes as in \cite{Katyal}, \cite{MA_PIR}.
+The focus of the paper is on the set of achievable per user rates considering distinct demands for the decentralized multi-access coded caching problem with cache access degree $r$ and user association $L$, which is denoted as $\mathcal{R}_D(M, r, L)$.
+The optimal achievable per user rate $R^{*}_D(M,r,L)$ is the minimum among $\mathcal{R}_D(M, r,L)$ achieved using linear delivery schemes.
+In this paper, we obtain this optimal rate $R^{*}_D(M,r,L)$.